paritytech/jsonrpsee/README.md

 # jsonrpsee

-JSON-RPC library designed for async/await in Rust.
+JSON-RPC library designed for async/await in Rust......

 Designed to be the successor to [ParityTech's JSONRPC crate](https://github.com/paritytech/jsonrpc/).